inferodata/iSAX/README.md

 iSAX is an R package which provides access to iSA technology developed by VOICES from the Blogs.
 It is released for academic use only under the "Creative Commons License Attribution-NonCommercial-NoDerivatives 4.0 International" (CC BY-NC-ND 4.0).

 ## Warning:
-iSA: U.S. provisional patent application No. 62/215264
+Commercial use of iSA is protected under the U.S. provisional patent application No. 62/215264

 ## To install the package
 - Make sure to start a fresh R session an type: